MichaelLarocca/blog-michael-jude-larocca/posts/2021/08-21/DarinDoria_WhatSeniorFront-EndEngineerslookFor.md

 ### Learn to learn

-Darian explains that you will reach a point where you have learned everything you need to complete your daily tech job duties.
+Darin explains that you will reach a point where you have learned everything you need to complete your daily tech job duties.

 In the fast-changing and evolving environment of tech, we must **learn how to learn** so we can quickly get up to speed with what's current.